pxnami/pxnami/README.md

 ## about me

 16-year-old self-taught software engineer.
 I build most of my projects from the ground up, on my own, and learn primarily by shipping things rather than studying theory first.
 I'm the founder of two independent projects: DoNext, a focused to-do list app, and Greenchess, a free and open-source chess platform.
-I care about clean, usable software that's free for real people to use — not portfolio filler.
+I care about clean, usable software that's free for real people to use.

 ## core skills